Louis-shuo-wang/Cancer-MDPI/README.md

 The first output is "all_snapshots", which is the tumor and vessel agents, TAF field, oxygen field, TAF field information at four times: (initial_time + max_time/4):max_time/4:(initial_time + max_time);
-numerics is a struct consisting of all quantative metrics considered in the project, or all time series data appearing in that project. info is the information consisting of all information of discrete and continuous parts for HDC at the last simulation time t=initial_time+max_time.
+numerics is a struct consisting of all quantative metrics considered in the project, or all time series data appearing in that project. info is the information consisting of all information of discrete and continuous parts for HDC at the last simulation time t=initial_time+max_time. "info" is constructed since each HDC simulation is time-consuming, and I hope to store the simulation result into "info_1", and next time I can continue the simulation from "info_1".

+You are welcome to use and share this platform, but please give credit to me if necessary.